UWIT-IAM/webdriver-recorder/README.md

 ### `--selenium-server`

 (Optional).
-Defaults to the `SELENIUM_SERVER` environment variable value, which may be blank.
+Defaults to the `REMOTE_SELENIUM` environment variable value, which may be blank.
 If not blank, a `Remote` instance will be created instead that will connect to the server provided.

 ## Browser/WebDriver Fixtures